The Best Insurance for Electricians & Electrical Contractors

 Surety bonds are an arrangement where a surety or guarantor agrees to compensate one party (the obligee) when another party (the principal) is unable to fulfill their obligation to the first.
 The surety can then seek repayment from the principal who obtained the bond.
 Surety bonds are often a requirement for government bids but are also a good signal to potential clients, subcontractors, and others that any financial obligations they are owed will be met.

 A common example in construction is a performance bond, where the surety may compensate a client if the contractor is unable to complete a project satisfactorily.
-The surety would pay the client in full for losses associated with the project not being complete, and then the contractor would have to pay back the surety for that amount.
+The surety would compensate the client for losses associated with the project not being complete, up to the bond’s limit (known as the penal sum).
+The contractor would then be required to pay back the surety for the claim amount as well as any legal or investigative expenses incurred during the process.

-Surety bonds are not technically insurance, but similar to insurance, they can provide compensation for parties who have experienced some sort of injury.
+Surety bonds are not technically insurance, but similar to insurance, they can provide compensation for parties who have experienced a financial loss or damages due to a contractor’s default.
 The main difference, however, is that the principal of a surety bond holds far more risk than an insurance policyholder.
 This is because a business could be forced to repay the total amount paid out under a surety bond, while under an insurance policy, a business might only need to pay for premiums and their deductible to obtain coverage.

 Business Interruption Insurance

 Many events that require insurance coverage can be extremely disruptive to a business, often rendering a company unable to operate or forcing them to work out temporary arrangements.
-A fire that destroys the main office or the theft of a key vehicle or piece of equipment is challenging not just for the cost and hassle of repairs or replacement but for the potential lost business that results.
+A fire that destroys the main office or the theft of critical inventory and tools from a secured workshop is challenging not just for the cost and hassle of repairs or replacement but for the potential lost business that results.

 Business interruption insurance is a form of coverage that provides financial assistance if a loss forces a business to close temporarily.
 Most commonly, interruption insurance may cover regular costs like mortgage or rent, taxes, and payroll during a loss.
 If a business incurs additional costs related to the loss—such as needing to relocate, finding a temporary space, or training employees to use new equipment—policies may cover that as well.
 And perhaps most importantly, policyholders may be eligible to receive payment for estimated revenues lost as a result of a closure.

 Business interruption insurance typically is not sold as a standalone coverage because eligibility is often related to losses under other policy types.
-Instead, interruption insurance is usually included in a BOP or as an endorsement for other types of property or liability coverage.
+Instead, interruption insurance is usually included in a BOP or as an endorsement for other types of commercial property coverage.

 Commercial Umbrella Insurance

 For larger electrical contracting businesses with high levels of risk exposure, standard coverage limits on liability policies may not be sufficient to cover the cost of claims in full for the policyholder.
-For example, if a business is sued for a professional liability claim and loses a $2.5 million judgment, but their policy has a limit of $2 million, the business would still be on the hook for the remaining $500,000.
+For example, if a business is sued for a major job-site injury and loses a $2.5 million judgment, but their general liability policy has a limit of $2 million, the business would still be on the hook for the remaining $500,000.

 Commercial umbrella policies increase coverage limits for policyholders on their existing liability insurance policies.
-This coverage can add between $1 million and $15 million to the aggregate limits for liability claims across many of a business’s liability policies.
+This coverage can add anywhere from $1 million to over $100 million to the aggregate limits for liability claims across many of a business’s liability policies.
 Umbrella policies may also be broader in coverage than the underlying liability policies, such as having a greater geographic coverage area.

 Electrician Insurance Requirements